Bringing A Wrongful Death Claim In Georgia

 We’re Here For You.
 Call For A Free Consultation.

-To learn more about your rights and options under Georgia’s wrongful death laws, please contact our Lawrenceville office at 678-942-6692.
+To learn more about your rights and options under Georgia’s wrongful death laws, please contact our Lawrenceville office at 404-777-HURT (4878).
 You may also send us an email and we will reach out to you promptly.
+Contact our offices in Lawrenceville or Watkinsville today.